Midsumma Pride March 2021 FAQs

 Is food available?

-Both the Ian Johnson Oval (marshalling area) and Catani Gardens (post-pride celebrations) will have food options to appeal to all.
-Fitzroy St and surrounds are also home to fantastic cafes and restaurants.
+Both the Ian Johnson Oval (marshalling area) and Catani Gardens (post-pride celebrations) will have food options for registered marchers.
+Fitzroy St and surrounds are also home to many fantastic cafes and restaurants.

 Can I BYO alcohol to Midsumma Pride March?